iameo/B2N/README.md

 ### NB:
 I've decided to include the DBs with stored data so that could be used to fill up the web app on local server.
-Also, you can extract the tweets for other (NLP) projects.
+Also, you can extract the tweets for other (NLP) projects [see here](https://github.com/iameo/BBN_data). [use responsively]

 I MIGHT refactor later on but to run the code successfully now just use the above guide (HOW TO RUN)